Images de page

 The amulet as constructed for the mummy, was stained with the

-been made," says the Ritual, " it causes Isis to protect him [the Osirian], and Horus he rejoices to see him.”
+been made," says the Ritual," it causes Isis to protect him [the Osirian], and Horus he rejoices to see him."
 "If this book [this covenant-token] is known," says Horus, "he [the deceased] is in the service of Osiris.
 His name is like that of the gods."

 There are various other references to this rite, or other indications of its existence, than those already cited, in the Book of the Dead.
 "I have welcomed Thoth (or the king) with blood; taking the gore from the blessed of Seb," is one of these gleams.
 Again,

-water or liquid of the tree called ankh am (ft).
+water or liquid of the tree called ankh am (t).
 The amulet itself, according to Brugsch, was also called ankh merer (†).
 But ankh (†) means either to live (the ordinary meaning), or to swear, to make oath (more rarely), and merer ( ) is a reduplicated form of mer (✈) to love, love, friendship.
 The meaning of ankh merer

 as applied to the blood-amulet may be oath, or covenant, or pledge of love or friendship.
 The word merer, in the compound ankh merer, is followed with the determinative of the flying scarabæus which was commonly placed (Anc.
 Egypt., III., 346) upon the breast, in lieu of the heart of the dead (Ibid., III., 486).
 See page 100, infra.
 And here the inquiry is suggested, Was the ankh am the same as the modern henneh?
-Note the connection of hennch with the marriage festivities in the East to-day.
+Note the connection of henneh with the marriage festivities in the East to-day.

 "Paint one hand with henna, mother;